-Other books by this author include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, Spellweaver, Gift of Magic, All For You, Roses in Moonlight, Dreams of Lilacs, Ever My Love

 Ninth in the De Piaget historical paranormal romance series.
 This is one of the few that doesn’t involve time travel and is, instead, firmly rooted in a medieval England.

 It started off so sweetly and slowly drove me mad with Aliénore’s idiocy.
 The biggest one is why would she believe the stories she heard from her hated and despised stepmother?
 Then she’s stupid enough to believe Sir Etienne despite all evidence to the contrary.
 It seemed pretty obvious to me what Colin would do.
 I mean, duh…!
 Her actions just made me wince my way through the story so I could get it over with.

 Then there are the comments Aliénore makes about her amazing ability to disguise herself.
 Oh, please.
 Lady Isabeau was protecting her right and left and almost everyone saw through her lame-ass attempts.
 I mean, the woman squeaks every time she’s frightened.
 Which only occurred about every few minutes.
 She never made an attempt to learn how to curse so she could fit in.
 Never tried to deepen her voice.
 Never tried to learn how to at least appear to know how to use her sword.
 All she seemed to do with skitter around like a mouse.
 What knight acts like that??
 Had she no observational skills??